Introducton to Quantum Algorithms

 We expect homeworks (HWs) roughly every 1-2 weeks.

-Submission should be in class (hard copy) or electronically on Moodle, up to midnight on that day.
+Submission should be in class electronically on Moodle up to midnight on the day that it is due.

 -